Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Default value: `'.\templates\Signatures DOCX'`
 ## 2.2.
 SignatureIniPath
-If you can't or don't want to use file name based tags, you can place them in an ini file.
+Template tags are placed in an ini file.

+The file must be UTF8 encoded.

-See '.\templates\sample signatures ini file.ini' for a sample file with further explanations.
+See '.\templates\Signatures DOCX\_Signatures.ini' for a sample file with further explanations.

 Local and remote paths are supported.
 Local paths can be absolute ('C:\Signature templates') or relative to the script path ('.\templates\Signatures')